 If you're seeking information on Executors duties, it is likely that you've been named as an Executor of a will.
 The role of an executor and the responsibilities should not be under estimated, our fixed fee service can help you throughout this difficult time.
 Our service starts with a home consultation where together we will identify what needs to be carried out.
 We offer a fair pricing policy based upon the work required.
 Our contracts are clear and have no hidden small print.
 If you are unsure take time to read our independently verified testimonials.

 Dealing with an estate can cause untold stress, especially when complications arise, then the duties of an executor can be quite stressful.
 There are also various time-limits and deadlines that must be adhered to; an executor has 1 year to pay bills and debts associated with the estate or else they themselves can become liable.
 They can also become liable for any mistakes made.

 If you need help we would be pleased to assist and we will offer you a guaranteed fixed fee before we start work.
-We can help an executors fulfil their duties, we will take care of an executors responsibilities.
-Call us on 0800 612 6105 or on 020 8150 2010.
+We can help an executors fulfill their duties, we will take care of an executors responsibilities.

 Who Should I Name as Executor in my Will?

 Unbiased, trustworthy, conscientious and meticulous are traits to look for in an Executor.
 It is also sensible to choose someone who is geographically close, making it easier for them to carry out their duties.
 If you are unable to choose a person we will be pleased to act for you.
 You will need specific wording for your Will and we will be happy to provide this free of charge.
 When choosing who will carry out their executor duties correctly it is also important to ensure you do not choose people who are like to argue.
 Arguments make it impossible for executors to carry out their responsibilities and will most likely make the role of the executor so difficult they will not wish to be involved and thus they will sign a deed of renunciation.